 Donated bikes are evaluated to determine if the bike can be rehabbed to an excellent condition within the limits of financial investment and time involvement that the ministry is willing to invest.
 Bikes that do not qualify to be rehabbed are used for parts.

 Each usable bike is “logged in” and tagged with an itemized check list to identify the make, model, type, tire size, and any other feature of the bike that may need to be repaired or adjusted.
 The bike is cleaned and scheduled for rehab days when volunteers gather in mass to work.
 Parts and supplies are gathered for bikes that are to be rehabbed.

-Our ministry is a dealer which allows us to purchase parts and tools directly from wholesalers.
 All of the Bike Rehab workers are 100% unpaid, volunteers who enjoy bringing miles of smiles to people in need through bikes.

 The success of the ministry is largely dependent upon available financing.
 The ministry’s primary fundraiser is to provide food service for our church’s 4th of July community fireworks display.

 Frequently, bikes in “like new” condition are donated that can be sold to help finance the ministry.
 Some members of our ministry watch for bikes that would be of interest to collectors and list them on eBay.